David Matthews (composer): Output

 Although he has written a fair amount of vocal music, notably a song-cycle, The Golden Kingdom, on poems of Kathleen Raine and Cantiga, a dramatic cantata on the tragic story of Inez de Castro, to a text by the novelist Maggie Hemingway (who was Matthews's partner for the last ten years of her life), Matthews's output as a whole is centred on the classical instrumental and orchestral forms.
-His series of (to date) fifteen string quartets is one of the most distinguished that any composer has essayed in recent years.
-To date he has written ten symphonies - nine of which have been commercially recorded.
+His series of (to date) seventeen string quartets is one of the most distinguished that any composer has essayed in recent years.
+To date he has written ten symphonies – nine of which have been commercially recorded.
 They, and an accompanying cluster of works such as September Music, the Serenade, two violin concertos, concertos for cello, for piano, and for oboe, the symphonic poems In the Dark Time, The Music of Dawn, A Vision and a Journey and the monumental orchestral Chaconne (inspired by a poem of Geoffrey Hill), show that he can handle large and small orchestras with skill.